Skip to content

 Triggers

-Notifications are produced via one of two triggers:
+The platform produces notifications via one of two triggers:

 Trigger Description